-- 6.1 A grievance is defined as a claim reasonably and suitably founded concerning the alleged violation of the interpretation and application of the express provisions of this Agreement. - 6.2 Rules for Grievance Processing:
+6.1 A grievance is defined as a claim reasonably and suitably founded concerning the alleged violation of the interpretation and/or application of the express provisions of this Agreement.
+Any grievance filed shall systematically follow the grievance procedure as outlined herein and shall adequately set forth the facts pertaining to the alleged violation.

-It is agreed:
+- 6.2 Rules for Grievance Processing: - 4 It is agreed:

-- A. A grievance must be brought forward within ten (10) days after the employee, through use of reasonable diligence, should have obtained knowledge of the occurrence of the event giving rise to the grievance. - B. Time limits at any stage of the grievance procedure may be extended by the written mutual agreement of the parties involved at that step. - C. A grievance not advanced to the higher step within the time limit provided shall be deemed permanently withdrawn and as having been settled on the basis of the decision most recently given.
-Failure on the part of the Employer's representative to answer within the time limit set forth in any step will entitle the employee to proceed to the next step. - D. In computing time limits under this Article, Fridays (for STEP THREE ONLY), Saturdays, Sundays and City designated Holidays shall not be counted except where it is specified by calendar days. - E. In settlement of any grievance resulting in retroactive adjustment, such adjustment shall be limited to ten (10) days prior to the date of the filing of the grievance. - F. When a grievance is reduced to writing, there shall be set forth in the space provided on the grievance form provided by the Employer all of the following: - (1) A complete statement of the grievance and facts upon which it is based; - (2) The section or sections of this Agreement claimed to have been violated; and - (3) The remedy or correction requested. - G. An employee, upon request, shall be entitled to Association representation in accordance with the provisions of this Agreement at each and every step of the grievance procedure set forth in this Agreement.
-This shall not be construed as requiring the Association to represent a non-member.
+- A. A grievance must be brought forward within ten (10) days after the employee, through use of reasonable diligence, should have obtained knowledge of the occurrence of the event giving rise to the grievance. - B. Time limit at any stage of the grievance procedure may be extended by the written mutual agreement of the parties involved at that step. - C. A grievance not advanced to the higher step within the time limit provided shall be deemed permanently withdrawn and as having been settled on the basis of the decision most recently given.
+Failure on the part of the Employer's representative to answer within the time limit set forth in any step will entitle the employee to proceed to the next step. - D. In computing time limits under this Article, Fridays (Step Three only), Saturdays, Sundays and City-designated Holidays shall not be counted except where it is specified by calendar days. - E. In settlement of any grievance resulting in retroactive adjustment, such adjustment shall be limited to ten (10) days prior to the date of the filing of the grievance except in the case where the compensation of an employee is set or computed in error, then guidelines established in the City Manager's Administrative Procedure No. 2A, in effect on 9/13/04, will be followed. - F. When a grievance is reduced to writing, there shall be set forth in the space provided on the grievance form provided by the Employer, all of the following: - (1) A complete statement of the grievance and facts upon which it is based: - (2) The section or sections of this Agreement claimed to have been violated; and - (3) The remedy or correction requested.